michaelroland/fhlow/README.md

 2. `TimingConstraints.sdc`: This file configures the overall timing constraints for your project.
 3. `Paths.bat`: On Windows, this file configures the paths to your simulation and synthesis toolchains.
-Note that you can modify these paths on a per-user basis using a file `%USERPROFILE%\.fhlow\Paths.bat`.
+Note that you can override these paths on a per-user basis using a file `%USERPROFILE%\.fhlow\Paths.bat`.
 This per-user configuration files is automatically created upon running fhlow for the first time.
-4. `Paths.config`: On Linux (or when using the `make` based version of fhlow), this file configures the paths to your simulation and synthesis toolchains.
+4. `Paths.config`: On Linux (or when using the `make` based version of fhlow), this file configures the paths to your simulation and synthesis toolchains It follows GNU make syntax.
+Note that you can override these paths on a per-user basis using a file `~/.fhlow/Paths.config`.
+You can simply use a copy of the main `Paths.config` file.

 ### Groups

 Groups are collections of one or more design units.
-Each group consists of a directory starting with the prefix `grp`, e.g. `grpExample/`.
+Each group consists of a directory starting with the prefix `grp`, e.g. `grpExamples/`.

 Each group may have two optional configuration files that are used for all design-entry units within this group (i.e. these configuration files are only used